 Organic vs non-organic

-What’s also great about sweet potatoes is that you don’t have to spend your hard earned cash on the organic version.
+Sweet potatoes are also cheap among acne nutrient bombshells, as you don’t have to spend your hard-earned cash on the organic version.
 Every year, the Environmental Working Group compiles a list of 15 fruits and vegetables with the lowest agrochemical contamination, known as the “clean fifteen”.
-The positions jump up and down from year to year but sweet potatoes nearly always get a place.
+The positions fluctuate each year, but sweet potatoes nearly always get a place.

-Bugs sometimes eat the leaves of sweet potatoes, but because that hardly affects the quality of the underground tubers which people actually eat, farmers generally don’t believe it’s worth protecting the leaves with pesticides.
+Bugs sometimes eat the leaves of sweet potatoes, but because that hardly affects the underground tubers which people actually eat, farmers rarely bother spraying any pesticides.

 However, after harvesting sweet potatoes commonly have a problem with fungal growth.
 Hence, farmers often give the tubers a quick dunk in a dicloran bath before being packed and shipped, to kill it off.
-Dicloran is a chemical fungicide that according to the “What’s on my food” website (a useful library of the agrochemical contamination of many commercial products) is a “possible carcinogen”.
-From the many studies I’ve looked at on environmental chemicals, many carcinogens tend to trigger acne via inflammation and acne via oxidative stress.
+Dicloran is a chemical fungicide which is a “possible carcinogen”, according to the useful “What’s on my food” website.
+Most carcinogens tend to feed into acne via antioxidant depletion as well.

 Luckily, dicloran is the only pesticide that is consistently detected in conventional sweet potatoes.
 On average, one kilogram of regular sweet potatoes contains 1.69 mg of dicloran.
 Toxicology studies suggest a dicloran safe upper limit of 0.14 mg per kilogram of bodyweight, so a 60 kilogram human being can consume up to 8.4 mg of dicloran with no extra risk of acne.

-Furthermore, sweet potatoes taste far better when peeled, which eliminates even more acne-causing chemicals.
-Sweet potatoes are dunked in the dicloran bath after they are fully grown, so most of the inflammatory pesticides are concentrated in the skin.
+Furthermore, sweet potatoes taste far better when peeled.
+As sweet potatoes are dunked in the dicloran bath after they’re fully grown, most of the inflammatory pesticides are concentrated in the skin, meaning that peeling removes them.

 Therefore, sweet potatoes are an excellent source of acne-friendly nutrition if you’re low on cash.